minetest/minetest/doc/lua_api.md

 ### `animated_image[<X>,<Y>;<W>,<H>;<name>;<texture name>;<frame count>;<frame duration>;<frame start>;<middle>]`

 * Show an animated image.
-The image is drawn like a "vertical_frames" tile animation (See [Tile animation definition]), but uses a frame count/duration for simplicity
+The image is drawn like a `vertical_frames` tile animation (See [Tile animation definition]), but uses a frame count/duration for simplicity
 * `name`: Element name to send when an event occurs.
 The event value is the index of the current frame.
 * `texture name`: The image to use.